-The Board of Directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall end each year with an unassigned to Minimum Fund Balance of at least 5% of that year's General Fund Balance expenditures.
-Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned Fund Balance.
+The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
+The policy is that the District has a goal of a minimum fund balance of 4% of general fund expenditures.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.